rightjoin/fuel/docs/configuration.md

 | Tag                | Usage
 | ------------------ |-----------------
-| prefix, pre        | Url prefix as in: http://abc.com/[prefix]/v1/root/url
+| prefix, pre        | Url prefix as in: http://abc.com/[prefix]/v1/root/route
-| root               | Url root as in: http://abc.com/prefix/v1/[root]/url
+| root               | Url root as in: http://abc.com/prefix/v1/[root]/route
-| url                | Url path as in in: http://abc.com/prefix/v1/root/[url]
+| route              | Url suffix as in in: http://abc.com/prefix/v1/root/[route]
-| version, ver       | Url version as in: http://abc.com/prefix/v[1]/root/url
+| version, ver       | Url version as in: http://abc.com/prefix/v[1]/root/route
 | cache              | The name of cache provider to use
-| ttl                | Duration to cache (e.g. 5s or 10m)
+| ttl                | Duration to cache for (e.g. 5s or 10m)
 | stub               | Relative or absolute path to the file containing the mock stub
-| middle, middleware | Middleware associated with the specific endpoint
+| middle, middleware | Middlewares associated with the specific endpoint (comma separated list)